jxz12/EcoBuilder/README.md

 CV

 LEVELS:
+make health bars appear and disappear, and also colour in based on rise or fall

+fix superfocus small nodes
+do procrustes for SGD layouts

 some final bosses
 research TUTORIAL!!!

-(make health bars colour in based on rise or fall)

-fix superfocus small nodes
-do procrustes for SGD layouts

 send data collected while not connected only grab leaderboards that we need (but always median)